 What business problem can a blockchain PoC solve for me?

-Is the blockchain technology the optimal approach?
+Is blockchain technology the optimal approach?

 The blockchain is particularly useful when you need a single source of truth, independent from any stakeholder.
 When the log of transactions needs to stay intact.
-And when all data must be readily available to all trusted parties thru secure encrypted connections.
+And when all data must be readily available to all trusted parties through secure encrypted connections.